 You can run scans manually whenever you feel like it.
 However, the real power of Sandfly comes from the next step where we schedule an automated presence of sandflies to be used across all your hosts.

 Sandfly was designed from the ground up to search for attackers.
 We employ tactics to be fully automated and random to make evasion more difficult.

 Because of the above, the scheduling system in Sandfly works differently than what you may be used to.
 Instead of scheduling big monolithic scans at 3AM each morning for instance, you instead tell Sandfly to schedule small, fast, and random investigations to happen all day long.

 Sandfly has an easy to use forensic viewer if alerts are detected.
 Sandfly always provides a plain English description of the issue with supporting details to put you onto intruders quickly.
-Below are three examples of various problems that were detected.

 Once you setup a random schedule, you can put in email alerts or output syslog to your favorite log monitor.
 Sandfly syslog alerts contain rich structured data of the results that is identical to what you see in the Sandfly UI.
 This means what you see in our UI will be the same as you see in Splunk, Logstash, Graylog, etc. For example, below is a snip of Sandfly syslog output to Graylog.

 Sandfly is designed to automatically prune its databases and take care of other internal maintenance tasks unattended.
 It will keep an eye on your hosts and send out any alerts if it finds a problem.
 You can go back to doing other things and let Sandfly stand guard.